VictorMRMP/risc_processor/README.md

 ## Aditional test
 [Evaluation link](https://www.hud.ai/jobs/c4608ced-5803-486f-bb65-04e182d6befd)

-Removing complementary descriptions in the prompt we achieve similar behaviour in the generated code but with less score.
+By removing the supplementary descriptions in the prompt, we obtain similar behavior in the generated code, but with a lower score.
 ![Evaluation test cases with poor prompt and 22% score](img/ResultsRiscProcessorAdditional.png)

 The prompt used was: